 N is the number of observations.

 This is a value that can generally identify the quality of the most recent vector update and is used by the analyst in evaluating the OD process.
-A value of 1.00 is ideal.

 CSCALE FACTOR MIN and CSCALE FACTOR MAX: